richard-weinhold/pomato/docs/installation.rst

     - Install `julia <https://julialang.org/downloads/>`_ for your operating system.
 POMATO is written and tested with 1.5, but the newest version 1.6 works as well, but throws some warnings.
+Note, the order in which you install python and julia itself does not matter.

     - Add *python* and *julia* to the system Path, this allows you to start  *python* and *julia* directly for the command line without typing out the full path of the installation.
-PLattform specific instructions on how to do this are part of the `julia installation instructions
+Plattform specific instructions on how to do this are part of the `julia installation instructions
-      <https://julialang.org/downloads/platform/>`_ and work analogous for the python .
+      <https://julialang.org/downloads/platform/>`_ and work analogous for the python.

-    - Install POMATO through *pip* in python.
+    - When both, *python* and *julia* are available on the user's system the installation of POMATO is managed through Python via pip.
 It is recommended to create a virtual environment and install pomato into it, but not necessary:

     .. code-block::